BertVdM/xskirtor/README.md

 The corresponding polarisation model presented in [Vander Meulen et al., 2024b](https://ui.adsabs.harvard.edu/abs/2024A%26A...689A.297V), adopting free-electron scattering.

-*Note that XSPEC can only load a polarisation model once polarisation data is loaded.*
+*Note that XSPEC can only load the polarisation model once polarisation data is loaded.*